-Many of the residents of the state live in coastal areas, where fishing, crabbing, container shipping, cruise lines, harbor work, and other maritime jobs are popular.
+Many of the state’s residents live in coastal areas, where fishing, crabbing, container shipping, cruise lines, harbor work, and other maritime jobs are popular.
 If you live in Alaska and work in the maritime industry, you have a lot of job opportunities.

 Crabbing and Fishing in Alaska

-The most dangerous of all maritime jobs is working aboard a fishing boat, which crabbing in Alaska coming in as the most hazardous of all fishing jobs.
-Crab boats go out from Alaskan harbors during the fall and winter when the water is at is roughest, and the weather is coldest.
+The most dangerous of all maritime jobs is working aboard a fishing boat.
+In Alaska, crabbing ranks as the most hazardous of all fishing jobs.
+Crab boats go out from Alaskan harbors during the fall and winter when the water is at its roughest and the weather is coldest.

 In just one of many examples of how dangerous this job is, a man was lost at sea and presumed dead in 2014 when he fell overboard while working on a fishing vessel in the Bering Sea.
-The exact cause of his fall was unknown, but winds at the time were up to 35 miles per hour and waves were up to ten feet high.
+The exact cause of his fall was unknown, but winds were up to 35 miles per hour, and waves were up to ten feet high.

 The Alaska Tourism Industry

 Harbor and Dock Workers

-Small mistakes can easily turn into big accidents like dropping cargo from a crane, slipping and falling from a walkway into the water, or even being hit by a truck.
+Small mistakes can easily become big accidents, like dropping cargo from a crane, slipping and falling from a walkway into the water, or even being hit by a truck.
 These accidents cause injuries and even deaths.

 The Alaska Fishermen’s Fund

-Alaska is the only state with this kind of special fund, and it provides up to $10,000 per worker depending on the situation.
-The money is designed to cover expenses like medical bills and lost wages, either for the injured worker or a deceased fisherman’s family.
+Alaska is the only state with this kind of special fund, and it provides up to $10,000 per worker, depending on the situation.
+The money is designed to cover expenses like medical bills and lost wages for the injured worker or a deceased fisherman’s family.

 To get the money, you must have a valid state commercial fishing license and have been injured while doing work related to the fishing industry.
-The accident that led to an injury must also have occurred in Alaska or in the state’s waters.
+The accident that led to an injury must also have occurred in Alaska or the state’s waters.

 Other Maritime Laws

 While the state offers this special fund for commercial fishermen, it is far from the only option that Alaskan maritime workers have when injured on the job.
-If you work in any aspect of the industry in the state you may be covered by any number of federal laws.
+If you work in any aspect of the industry in the state, you may be covered by any number of federal laws.